-If you can, holding the hair taut to the side will make your hair slightly straighter, but if you’re using the jagged-edge technique, you can touch this up later.
+Holding the hair taut to the side will make your hair slightly straighter, but if you’re using the jagged-edge technique, you can touch this up later.

 It’s important after every cut to let the newly cut hair hang in place, comb it out and check that you’re not slowly making each section shorter or longer.
 With all this combing, your hair may start to dry, so be sure to splash or spray some water on it and comb it through as needed.

 Slowly work from the back section of hair to the front on both sides.
-This is a good time to check that your hair is even across the back – get someone to help you, or use self-timed camera if need be.
+This is a good time to check that your hair is even across the back – get someone to help you, or use a self-timed camera if need be.